Lukasa/blog-posts/posts/User_Agent_Strings.md

 send a User-Agent header that is different to all other browsers _and_ to all other versions of IE.

-"_Perfect!_" cry the web developers. "_Our servers can check for this string, and use its value to determine how to render the page!_".
+_"Perfect!"_ cry the web developers. _"Our servers can check for this string, and use its value to determine how to render the page!"_.
 And so begins the the trouble.

 ### The Trouble